 How does Adaptive Sailing Work?

 People who are blind or visually impaired take part in two types of sailboat races: match racing and fleet racing.
 Match racing involves two boats racing against each other, and the first to cross the finish line wins.
-Boundaries on the course are marked by buoys.
-In blind match races, acoustic buoys make sounds throughout the race.
+Other than the addition of adaptive technology, blind match races have the same rules as those with sighted participants.
+In blind match races, there are two audible buoys placed at the start/finish line and one placed at the mid-point of the race course.
 Devices that make sounds are also put onto each boat, so the sailors can tell where the other boat is located in the water.
-This technology was designed by the Sailing Education Association of Sheboygan (SEAS).
-Other than the addition of this adaptive technology, blind match races have the same rules as those with sighted participants.
+Italian sailing champion Alessandro Gaoso, was the visionary and founder of the Homerus Project which became the Homerus Sound Buoy System that is used today.
+The Sailing Education Association of Sheboygan (SEAS) improved the buoy system with a tower and larger buoy to raise the height of the speaker above the water and added better waterproof boxes to protect the electronics.

 Fleet races involve multiple boats competing against each other.
 Blind Sailing International developed fleet sailing with four crew members to a boat, using keel boats, from 22 feet to 30 feet long.
 Two visually impaired and two sighted crew members are on each boat.
 The helmsman, who is responsible for the steering of the boat, is blind.
 A tactician calculates and navigates the boat around the race course as fast as possible taking into account wind, tide, other competitors and the crew’s ability.
 This person is sighted, and does not interact with the physical sailing of the boat.
 The final two people on the crew, one visually impaired and one sighted, are responsible for the sails and trim of the boat.
 The same rules as races with fully sighted crews apply.